USDA-VS/vSNP/README.md

 # Setup

-### Installing vSNP
+### Installing vSNP:

-It is expected the setup user is familiar with the command-line and can installed conda.
+It is expected the setup user is familiar with the command-line and can install conda.

 Follow conda installation instructions:<br>
 https://bioconda.github.io/user/install.html#set-up-channels<br>